-- The company publishes the high-level information on investigations into all ethical, corruption or bribery-related incidents relating to its suppliers that include, at a minimum: the number of investigations launched and the number of disciplinary actions as a result of investigation findings.
-Data is published at a regular interval, on at least an annual basis. - The company publishes data on ethical incidents involving its suppliers, but either doesn't mention that this includes bribery and corruption or doesn't provide all of the specific measures described in score '2'.
-Or, the data isn't published frequently as specified. - There is no evidence that the company publishes any data on ethical or anti-bribery and corruption investigations or the associated disciplinary actions.
+2 The company publishes high-level data from all ethical, bribery or corruption-related incidents and investigations involving suppliers.
+This should include, at a minimum: the number of investigations launched and the number of disciplinary actions as a result of investigation findings.
+This data is published at regular intervals, on at least an annual basis covering cases in the past 12 months.
+1 The company publishes some high-level information on its ethics and compliance-related incidents and investigations involving its suppliers, however this data is lacking in some way.
+For example: There is no evidence to suggest that this ethics and compliance-related data would include details of bribery or corruption related incidents, investigations or disciplinary actions; The information that the company publishes does not cover all of the specific measures described in score '2'; The data does not updated on at least an annual basis and/or does not cover the past 12 months.
+0 There is no evidence that the company publishes any data on ethical or anti-bribery and corruption investigations relating to its suppliers, or the associated disciplinary actions.